Warwolt/warwolt.github.io/_posts/2023-07-09-creating-an-equilateral-triangle.md

 on the respective end points of the segment, and spinning the compass around the fixed leg.

-The point that compass rests on is called the circle's *center*, and the line segment is called it's *radius*.
+The point that compass fixes on is called the circle's *center*, and the line segment is called its *radius*.

 <figure>
 <img src="/assets/images/2023-07-09/draw_circle.jpg" alt="A compass being used to rotate a pen around a point to draw a circle">